-On October 26 Miss Caroline Peter, seated On October 20 Miss Caroline Peter, seated left, and Miss Jessie Myers successfully completed the Nurses' Assistants Training Program at Manitoba Sanatorium.
+On October 26 Miss Caroline Peter, seated left, and Miss Jessie Myers successfully completed the Nurses' Assistants Training Program at Manitoba Sanatorium.
 The new graduates, who represent Class No. 27, are pictured here with the Director of Nursing, William Broadhead.